AKD2022/GoTranslate/README.md

 Users can install a language package before they translate, this way when they translate, the process will take a shorter amount of time.

+This app will soon be available on Google Play!